joshnuss/vite-plugin-notifier/README.md

 npm i --save-dev vite-plugin-notifier
 ```

-Then, in your `vite.config.js`, add the plugin:
+Then add the plugin to your `vite.config.js`:

 ```javascript
 import notifier from 'vite-plugin-notifier'